-It would make it harder for scammers to get into your account as they would need to ask for not only the MPIN, they also need to ask for the OTP.
-But even with this added complexity, there are still lots of people scammed everyday.
+It would make it harder for scammers to get into your account as they would need to ask for not only the MPIN but also need to ask for the OTP.
+But even with this added complexity, there are still lots of people scammed every day.

-Recently, a GCash update allows biometric logins like fingerprint and face recognition, similar to Paymaya.
+Recently, a GCash update allows biometric logins like fingerprint and face recognition, similar to Maya.
 This makes it easier for a user to log in as they can forego inputting the MPIN.

 How secure is using your fingerprint or face ID to log in?

 Logging in is definitely easier now using your biometrics.
-However, keep in mind that this does not make your GCash account more secure.
-In many cases, you just increased the ways hackers can circumvent your account.
+However, remember that this does not make your GCash account more secure.
+In some cases, you may have added a way hackers can use to circumvent your account.

 For fingerprint recognition, there are databases of fingerprints somewhere out there.
 An example is when we registered to vote we gave COMELEC our fingerprint data, which eventually got leaked.
-Even though the leaked fingerprint data cannot be used, it just goes to show how easy your personal data can get compromised by third parties.
+Even though the leaked fingerprint data cannot be used, it just shows how easily third parties can compromise your personal data.

-As for facial recognition, there are ways to fool your phone — one is having a look-alike log in on your behalf.
+As for facial recognition, there are ways to fool your phone — one is having a look-alike log-in on your behalf.
 Perhaps your siblings can look like you a lot.
-Or another way is to show the camera a picture of your face during close up.
+Or another way is to show the camera a picture of your face during a close-up.
 And it’s easy to get those, especially if your social media accounts are public and your posts are full of selfies.

-Biometrics are great since they are unique to every individual, however this uniqueness can also be used against it.
-We cannot change our fingerprints nor our faces (most of the time).
+Biometrics are great since they are unique to every individual, however, this uniqueness can also be used against it.
+We cannot change our fingerprints or our faces.
 And so the best way to secure your account is by being vigilant.
-Scammers can still fool you into giving your MPIN and OTP even with biometrics login enabled.
+Scammers can still fool you into giving your MPIN and OTP even with the biometrics login enabled.